DataONEorg/rdataone/cran-comments.md

 Dear CRAN maintainers,

 Hopefully a final submission of dataone-2.3.0 with the word 'DataONE' quoted in the description, as per your request.
+Maybe CRAN could support the standard 'spelling' package WORDLIST which makes this stuff so much smoother?

 Matt